-2. Enable Contrast in the application's Docker image or container.
+2. To enable Contrast in the application's Docker image or container, use JVM parameters (page 60).

-Configure the agent
+Step 2: Configure the agent

 Configuration of the Java agent follows this order of precedence.
 When installing into a container:

 Use a YAML configuration file for common configuration so it can be placed in the base image.
 For example, common configuration might include redirecting logging to console output, proxy configuration, or performance tuning.